Research Leaders

 In our team we are investigating what regulates synaptic plasticity and transmission in the brain.
 Especially, how can we possibly control it?
 We study key proteins involved in the underlying mechanisms using electrophysiology, pharmacological and genetic tools, combined with rodent disease models.

-Our research focuses on investigating the role of brain hemodynamics and cellular energetics in the development of neurodegenerative diseases, with a particular emphasis on Alzheimer's disease.
-We employ a multidisciplinary approach, integrating optical imaging, molecular biology methods, and behavioral studies to explore potential treatment drugs and identify novel biomarkers.
+Our research investigates the role of brain hemodynamics and cellular energetics in neurodegenerative diseases, focusing on Alzheimer's.
+We use a multidisciplinary approach, combining optical imaging, molecular biology, and behavioral studies to explore treatments and identify new biomarkers.

 Our main research interest is autophagy, which we study using different model systems, including yeast and mammalian cells.
 In this context, my work is also focusing on the clearance of protein aggregates by this autophagy in healthy and disease cells (neurodegeneration).

-Our research evolves around deciphering the neural circuits and immune-to-brain signaling mechanisms involved in regulating affective state during disease.
-For this, we are exploring the function of several brain circuits and neural populations (such as microglia and astrocytes); and are specialized in striato-nigral and mesolimbic connectivity.
+Our research focuses on understanding the neural circuits and immune-to-brain signaling mechanisms that regulate affective states during disease.
+We explore the function of brain circuits and neural populations like microglia and astrocytes, with expertise in striato-nigral and mesolimbic connectivity.

 We use human pluripotent stem cells to model Parkinson’s disease and to study how the nervous system develops.
 We differentiate patient-derived induced pluripotent stem cells into neurons and apply multiomic strategies to identify disease-modifying genes that may contribute to disease severity.